qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Fields Menu
 -----------

-|attributes| Within the :guilabel:`Fields` tab the field attributes of the
+|attributes| Within the :guilabel:`Fields` menu the field attributes of the
 selected dataset can be manipulated.
 The buttons |mActionNewAttribute|
 :sup:`New Column` and |mActionDeleteAttribute| :sup:`Delete Column`
 can be used, when the dataset is |mActionToggleEditing| :sup:`Editing mode`.

-At the moment only columns from PostGIS layers can be removed and added.
-The OGR library supports to add and remove columns, if you have a GDAL version >= 1.9 installed.

 **Edit Widget**